Crossbones, the strange but true story

 Crossbones Garden is currently a haven of peace and quiet contemplation in the heart of London, a place to honour and remember ‘The Outcast Dead’.

-This garden is the manifestation of Friends of Crossbones work over more than 20 years.
+This garden is the manifestation of Friends of Crossbones work over the last 25 years.

 The Cross Bones Graveyard